0 Items in Your Cart

 In their work, fluid power technicians analyze blueprints, drawings, and specifications; set up various milling, shaping, grinding, and drilling machines; make precision parts; use sensitive measuring instruments to make sure the parts are exactly the required size; and use hand and power tools to put together components of the fluid power system they are assembling or repairing.

-Technicians may also be responsible for testing fluid power systems.
+Technicians may also test fluid power systems.
 To determine whether a piece of equipment is working properly, they connect the unit to test equipment that measures such factors as fluid pressure, flow rates, and power loss from friction or wear.
 Based on their analysis of the test results, they may advise changes in the equipment setup or instrumentation.